 When It Crosses the Line

-It becomes questionable when the interest turns into obsessive checking, or when it starts affecting how you interact with someone.
+It becomes problematic when interest turns into obsessive checking, or when it starts affecting how you interact with others.
 For example:

 Snapchat, like other social apps, is built for connection but respecting boundaries is part of healthy digital interactions.